Jiří Langer: World War II, move to Israel and death

 In the autumn of 1939, Jiří decided to emigrate to the Land of Israel and headed for Constantinople via Slovakia.
 The ships were delayed by the Nazis under various pretexts, until they were caught by severe frosts in the port of Sulina.
 The river froze and the ships with it.
 People were trapped in -30 degrees Celsius weather and with little food and diseases spread.
-This lasted until February 1940, when with the help of Czech compatriots they landed in Romania and the with intervention of the ambassador to the British government, they were rescued and transported to Istanbul.
+This lasted until February 1940, when with the help of Czech compatriots they landed in Romania and with the intervention of the ambassador to the British government, they were rescued and transported to Istanbul.
 Jiří took it especially hard, because he filled his luggage mainly with his favorite books.
 He took 200 of them and, in addition to pneumonia, he also developed a kidney inflammation.

 Jiří eventually reached the Land of Israel but he spent much of his time there in hospitals.
 Nevertheless, he did not stop working and began to translate his Hasidic legends into Hebrew and a follow-up to Nine Gates.

 He wrote Hebrew poetry which were published in magazines.
 He reunited with his close friends Max Brod and his wife who often visited him in the hospital.

 Langer died in 1943 and was buried in the Nachalat Yitzchak Cemetery in Giv'atayim.
 His writings were retained by the revered writer Dov Sadan who later donated them to the National Library of Israel.